 LQEH Section 4 provides an overview of the external examiner process in the University.
 This outlines the processes for the nomination, appointment, induction and right to work of EEs for in-house, campus and collaborative partner provision.

-Template documents: 4a is the template to use for the nomination of a new external examiner.
-Templates 4 b, c and d are the external examiner annual report templates that should be completed as appropriate.
-The templates are for use by both in-house EEs and collaborative partner EEs.
+Appendices: Appendix 4a is the template to use for the nomination of a new external examiner.
+Appendix 4, b, d, e, f are the external examiner annual report templates that should be completed as appropriate.
+These are for use by both in-house EEs and collaborative partner EEs.
+Appendix C is a suggested meeting guide form for ACEE meetings with EEs.

-AME activity is owned by each faculty/department and is reported into the University Teaching and Learning Committee.
+EME activity is owned by each faculty/ department/ school and is reported into the Faculty Quality Committees and the University Teaching and Learning Committee.
 AQS oversee the management and operation of the process and provide guidance as appropriate.

-The main LQEH section 7 provides an overview of the operation of the AME and Collaborative Partner AMR process.
-This outlines the purpose and format of AME and indicates the different stages, the timescales and deadlines for the process.
+The main LQEH section 7 provides an overview of the operation of the EME and Collaborative Partner EME process.
+This outlines the purpose and format of EME and indicates the different stages, the timescales and deadlines for the process.

-Guidance documents 7i, 7ii and 7iii provide guidance and support for those completing the AMR document.
-This includes detail on how to complete the AMR, what evidence to consider when writing the AMR and creating appropriate actions, and an example of a completed AMR.
+Guidance documents 7i, 7ii, 7iii and 7iv provide guidance and support for collaborative partners completing the EMER document and EME.
+This includes detail on how to complete the report, what evidence to consider to create appropriate actions, and an example of a completed EMER.

-Template documents: There is a ‘standard’ AMR template which is circulated to each collaborative partner, as well as different templates for partnerships that are closing, and for collaborative partners delivering apprenticeship provision.
+Template documents: There is a ‘standard’ EMER template which is circulated to each collaborative partner, as well as different templates for partnerships that are closing.

 To ensure the quality of the student learning experience the University may carry out internal audits and reviews on an ad hoc basis, as identified by the Assurance Committee.
 These internal audits may be carried out in the response by normal review processes identifying the need for additional scrutiny or to specific concerns raised internally or externally.

-This section details the process including the use and selection of External Assessors.
+This section details the processes for internal audits and reviews (including the use and selection of External Assessors), and raising a concern regarding quality and standards.

 Middlesex University is committed to enhancing the experience of students at the University, Campuses and Partners.